 The technician steps out a few minutes later.
 “They’ll need an ultrasound,” she says, and I feel the panic set in.

 She just told me they wouldn’t call me in for an ultrasound unless they saw something on my latest mammogram.
-Clearly, they see something on the new film.
+Clearly, they see something on the second mammogram.

 This time my husband can come along.
 He jokes about the ambiance in the room, the dim lights, the fact that I’m taking my shirt off, and lying on a small bed.
 I’m thankful he’s with me that he’s able to take off work to sit beside me and crack jokes to ease my mind.